 If your boyfriend is constantly broke and borrowing money, you might want to ask yourself if he is in the relationship with you or your handouts.
 No one should have to pay for the benefits of a relationship, and if the cost versus benefits is not paying out for you, it may be time to consider getting out of the relationship.

 Drug or Alcohol Problems

 The best way to avoid having to deal with the drug or alcohol problems of your boyfriend is to simply avoid dating anyone who shows signs of having the problem.
-There is generally nothing wrong with having a couple of beers after work, but if a couple drinks a six-pack a day, uses illegal substances, or abusing even legal substances, your relationship will be negatively affected.
+Drug or alcohol problems are dating deal breakers.
+There is generally nothing wrong with having a couple of beers after work, but if a couple drinks a six-pack a day, uses illegal substances, or abuses even legal substances, your relationship will be negatively affected.
 Addicts are simply not good relationship material.

 It is unfortunate when someone we love comes from bad home life.
 Unfortunately for many, simply growing up, graduating, and moving out does not solve family problems; they tend to follow us.
 If someone else's family issues seem to be moving in on you, then it might be time to ask for a little space until these can be dealt with.
 They are not your problem.

 We all face problems at work.
 One of the perks of being in a relationship is having someone to come home to at the end of the day and tell about our day.
 However, if every day turns into a long discussion over dinner about how much your boyfriend hates his job and co-workers, it might be time for him to get a new job, or for you to get a new boyfriend.